 Set up a Time for the Discussion

 Following the creation of a persuasive pitch, you should arrange a meeting with your manager to go over your potential promotion.
-The ideal approach to do this is probably in person, but you can also ask for a meeting through an official email.
+The ideal approach to do this is in a personal meeting, but you can also ask for a meeting through an official email.

-Tell the person you want to meet with that you want to discuss the potential of taking on more responsibility and that you are prepared for the next step in your professional development.
-Your manager will have time to get ready for the conversation because of this.
+Tell the person you want to meet with that you want to discuss taking on more responsibility and that you are prepared for the next step in your professional development.

 Present Your Case

-It’s crucial to arrive on time for the meeting in order to project professionalism.
-You should be straightforward and simple when delivering your presentation during the meeting.
+It’s crucial to arrive on time for the meeting to show professionalism.
+You should be straightforward when delivering your presentation during the meeting.
 You should also respect your manager’s time by keeping your pitch direct and focused.

 As you inform your employer of your promotion, keep the following tactics in mind:

-- Give a brief summary of your tenure at the company, highlighting your major accomplishments and the real-world effects of your work.
+- Give a brief summary of your tenure at the company, highlighting your major accomplishments and present skill set that you acquire.

 - Describe your motivations for applying for the job and why you believe you are a good fit.

-- Describe how you will perform the duties of the position and contribute to the success of your employer’s enterprise.
+- Describe how you will contribute to the success of your company while being in a new position.

 Must Read: How to Be More Confident